Jamie956/Jamie956.github.io/post/javascript.md

 >
 > https://github.com/stone0090/javascript-lessons/tree/master/2.5-Prototype

-JavaScript is a bit confusing for developers experienced in  class-based languages (like Java or C++), as it is dynamic and does not  provide a `class` implementation per se (the `class` keyword is introduced in ES2015, but is syntactical sugar, JavaScript remains prototype-based).

 When it comes to inheritance, JavaScript only has one construct:  objects.
 Each object has a private property which holds a link to  another object called its **prototype**.
 That prototype object has a prototype of its own, and so on until an object is reached with `null` as its prototype.
 By definition, `null` has no prototype, and acts as the final link in this **prototype chain**.